kxkx5150/CPU-MC68000-cpp/README.md

-use Genesis Plus as a reference
+use Genesis Plus, Musashi as a reference

 C to C++